php/php-langspec/spec/13-functions.md

 of a class having that type, or being derived from that type, are accepted, or only an instance of a class that implements that interface type directly or indirectly is accepted.
 The check is the same as for [`instanceof` operator](10-expressions.md#instanceof-operator).

-If a parameter has a type declaration, `NULL` is not accepted unless it has a default value that evaluates to `NULL`.

 `callable` pseudo-type accepts the following:
 * A string value containing the name of a function defined at the moment of the call.